Analysis | Here’s a Scorecard of the Scott Pruitt Investigations: QuickTake

 Scott Pruitt drew criticism from the moment President Donald Trump installed him at the helm of the U.S. Environmental Protection Agency, since the former Oklahoma attorney general had built his career challenging EPA rules.
 But that was nothing compared with the deluge of damaging revelations that have emerged in recent months.
-At last count, there were at least nine open investigations of Pruitt, not counting informal inquiries.
-Here’s a guide to who is investigating Pruitt and what’s under the microscope:
+At last count, there were at least 10 open investigations of Pruitt, not counting informal inquiries.
+Here’s a guide to who’s investigating Pruitt and what’s under the microscope:

 Travel